-Honors and Professional Societies: ACS Fellow, Ondetti Cushman Award 2018
+Honors and Professional Societies: ACS Fellow, 2022; RSC Horizon “Robert Robinson Award in Synthetic Organic Chemistry’, Ondetti Cushman Award 2018

-ACS Membership: National 1986-present; ACS Division of Medicinal Chemistry; ACS Division of Organic Chemistry; Philadelphia Local Section
+ACS Membership: 1986; ACS Division of Medicinal Chemistry, ACS Division of Organic Chemistry, Philadelphia Local Section

-National Participation: Chair (2020-present) Committee on Meetings and Expositions; Chair (2015-2017) American Chemical Society (ACS) Committee on Professional and Economic Affairs (CEPA); ACS Corporate Associates (CA) Representative (2006-present), Co-Chair (2019-2021) Presidential task force on Redesigning the American Chemical Society’s National and Regional Meetings; ACS Presidential task force on chemistry jobs (2015-2016); ACS Presidential task force on Supply and Demand : STEM education and employment outlook in the US (2013-2014)
+National Participation: Chair (2020-present) Committee on Meetings and Expositions; Chair (2015-2017) Committee on Professional and Economic Affairs (CEPA); ACS Corporate Associates (CA) Representative (2006-2021 Co-Chair (2019-2021) Presidential task force on Redesigning the American Chemical Society’s National and Regional Meetings; ACS Presidential task force on chemistry jobs (2015-2016); ACS Presidential task force on Supply and Demand : STEM education and employment outlook in the US (2013-2014)

-Statement: I am excited to run for the position of Councilor for the Philadelphia Section.
-In my past appointments as Councilor, I have had the honor to represent the Philadelphia Section in several Leadership roles; chairing the Committee on Meetings and Expositions (M&E) and chairing the Committee on Economic and Professional (CEPA) affairs.
-I was pleased to be involved with both of these committees during times of change for the society, during Covid 19 for M&E and during a declining job market and shifting sectors for chemistry jobs for CEPA.
-Working with the membership of M&E and ACS staff, we have worked to provide platforms for Virtual meetings and now are shifting to defining and implementing hybrid meetings to enable the continued sharing of science and innovation among chemists as well as providing new structures for collaboration.
-I also co-led the presidential task force on the future of meetings which made recommendations for how the ACS National and Regional meeting will evolve over the next 5-10 years to meet with needs of meeting attendees and allow the ACS to be at the cutting edge in scientific conferences.
+Statement: I am excited to run for the position of Councilor for the Philadelphia Local Section.
+In my past appointments as Councilor, I have had the honor to represent the Philadelphia Local Section in several Leadership roles: As Chair of the Committee on Meetings and Expositions (M&E) and as chair of the Committee on Economic and Professional (CEPA) affairs.
+I was pleased to be involved with both committees during times of change for the society, during Covid pandemic for M&E and during a declining job market and shifting sectors for chemistry jobs for CEPA.
+Working with the membership of M&E and ACS staff, we identified and implemented platforms for Virtual and Hybrid meeting formats.
+Our meeting in San Diego was our first return to normal national conference with over 12,000 attendees, with the additions of virtual and hybrid meeting platforms for attendees.
+I co-led the presidential task force on the future of meetings which made recommendations for how ACS National and Regional meetings will evolve over the next 5-10 years to meet the needs of meeting attendees and allow the ACS to be at the cutting edge for scientific conferences.
 While on CEPA, I was honored to be on two presidential task forces analysis future career needs for chemists in a changing employment climate.
-As I am also running for the Philadelphia Local section board of directors, I bring many years of service to the local section and look forward to guiding the section to meet the needs of its’ many members over a large geographic area.
-The section remains vital and current, and is recognized by National as one of the leading sections in the country.
+I would be honored to represent the Philadelphia Local Section at the national level with your support and vote.

-MARTA GURON, Managing Director, Center for Sustainable Separation of Metals, University of Pennsylvania, Philadelphia, PA
+MARTA GURON, Managing Director, Center for Sustainable Separations of Metals, University of Pennsylvania